philhhh01/project0/README.md

 style.scss is a sass sheet.
 It gets compiled into style.css.
 It uses $color as a variable, .pgTitle for nesting and .foot with .specificFoot as an example of inheritance.

+cs50 project0.mp4 is the screencast.
+I apologize for the poor quality, I think this is due to my poor laptop.